Country pop: 1970s country pop

 The debate raged into 1975 and reached its apex at that year's Country Music Association Awards when reigning Entertainer of the Year Charlie Rich (who himself had a series of crossover hits) presented the award to his successor, John Denver.
 As he read Denver's name, Rich set fire to the envelope with a cigarette lighter.
 The ACE would only last two years; its two biggest backers, firm traditionalists George Jones and Tammy Wynette, faced a bitter divorce, and Jean Shepard, the other major backer of the ACE, closed down the organization when she could not find others that shared her enthusiasm for the association's purpose.

+Although known primarily as a rock performer in the 1970s, Linda Ronstadt had considerable country chart success with "I Can't Help It (If I'm Still in Love with You)" (1974), for which she won the Grammy Award for Best Female Country Vocal Performance in 1976, "When Will I Be Loved" and "Love is a Rose" (1975), and "Blue Bayou" (1977).

+Several artists principally identified as rock, such as the Eagles and America, scored significant pop chart hits with country rock songs, though they may have reached country charts rarely or not at all.

-Bellamy Brothers "Let Your Love Flow," Starland Vocal Band "Afternoon Delight" (1976), Amazing Rhythm Aces "Third Rate Romance" (1976) were examples of late 70s pop country hits.
+Glen Campbell's "Rhinestone Cowboy" was a crossover hit between the pop and country charts in 1975.
+"Rhinestone Cowboy" was produced by blue-eyed soul writer team Dennis Lambert & Brian Potter and written by Larry Weiss.
+The Bellamy Brothers' "Let Your Love Flow", Amazing Rhythm Aces' "Third Rate Romance" (1976), Glen Campbell's "Southern Nights" (1977), and Anne Murray's "You Needed Me" (1978) were additional examples of late '70s country pop hits.